Account-based marketing. ABM. Account-based everything. It’s been blogged, tweeted, studied and generally written to death in 2016.

 The problem is that amid all the hype and general advice about ABM, it can be easy to miss out some basic steps – some simple, others more sophisticated – which constitute the difference between ABM success and failure.

-As we enter the final stretch of 2016, now is the time to make or break your ABM campaign in the coming year.
+As we enter the final stretch of 2016, now is the time to make or break your account-based marketing in the coming year.
 Be prepared.

 Before anything, prepare your databases for ABM